Well, I finally did it. I gave my blender a vacation and plunged head first into a five-day juice fast (or juice feast, as some prefer to call it).

 The diet that I follow and recommend (green smoothies, whole foods, plant based) provides all of the same health benefits (and more) that a juice fast is supposed to provide.
 You can sustain the type of diet I promote long term, which will lead to long term health benefits.
 Juice fasting only provides short term benefits and it is not sustainable long term.

 However, I can’t say I am done with juicing.
 I definitely think that green juices have their place.
-I might experiment with one or two-day juice fasts periodically.
+I might experiment with two or three-day juice fasts periodically.
 And sometimes I just want a delicious green juice made with green apple, grapefruit, ginger, dandelion green, mint and spinach – YUM!

 About Davy & Tracy